 Before you deploy NPS as a RADIUS proxy on your network, use the following guidelines to plan your deployment.

-Plan NPS server configuration.
+Plan NPS configuration.

 Plan RADIUS clients.

 When you use NPS as a RADIUS proxy, NPS forwards connection requests to an NPS or other RADIUS servers for processing.
 Because of this, the domain membership of the NPS proxy is irrelevant.
 The proxy does not need to be registered in Active Directory Domain Services (AD DS) because it does not need access to the dial-in properties of user accounts.
 In addition, you do not need to configure network policies on an NPS proxy because the proxy does not perform authorization for connection requests.
 The NPS proxy can be a domain member or it can be a stand-alone server with no domain membership.

 NPS must be configured to communicate with RADIUS clients, also called network access servers, by using the RADIUS protocol.
 In addition, you can configure the types of events that NPS records in the event log and you can enter a description for the server.

 During the planning for NPS proxy configuration, you can use the following steps.

 Determine the RADIUS ports that the NPS proxy uses to receive RADIUS messages from RADIUS clients and to send RADIUS messages to members of remote RADIUS server groups.
 The default User Datagram Protocol (UDP) ports are 1812 and 1645 for RADIUS authentication messages and UDP ports 1813 and 1646 for RADIUS accounting messages.

 If the NPS proxy is configured with multiple network adapters, determine the adapters over which you want RADIUS traffic to be allowed.

 Determine the types of events that you want NPS to record in the Event Log.
 You can log rejected connection requests, successful connection requests, or both.